lfost42/grafana-notes/k8s/cka/itkiddie.md

 <details>

 On getting on to the node and trying to run kubectl commands we can see that they don't work.
 This indicates an issue with the kube api server, we can inspect the logs to see if we can decipher any more information
 `journalctl | grep kube-apiserver`

-We can also go to the following directory for the pod logs `cat /var/log/pods/kube-system_kube-apiserver-controlplane_..../kube-apiserver/x.log`
+We can also go to the following directory for the pod logs
+`cat /var/log/pods/kube-system_kube-apiserver-controlplane_..../kube-apiserver/x.log`

-The pod logs tell us there is an issue connecting to 127.0.0.1:2380 `vim /etc/kubernetes/manifests/kube-apiserver.yaml`
+The pod logs tell us there is an issue connecting to 127.0.0.1:2380
+`vim /etc/kubernetes/manifests/kube-apiserver.yaml`

-Inspect the yaml, we can see there is an issue `--etcd-servers=https://127.0.0.1:2380`
+Inspect the yaml, we can see there is an issue.
+`--etcd-servers=https://127.0.0.1:2380`

-This is the incorrect port of the etcd server it should be `--etcd-servers=https://127.0.0.1:2379`
+This is the incorrect port of the etcd server it should be.
+`--etcd-servers=https://127.0.0.1:2379`

-Update the file and wait for the pods to come up k -n kube-system get all
+Update the file and wait for the pods to come up
+`k -n kube-system get all`

 There are several issues that could be at play in the exam for this question, the IP could be wrong, issues with the location of the certs and keys etc.

-One issue mentioned is that after this the kube-scheduler is down, you may need to inspect the logs for this `k -n kube-system get pods | grep kube-scheduler`
+One issue mentioned is that after this the kube-scheduler is down, you may need to inspect the logs for this
+`k -n kube-system get pods | grep kube-scheduler`
-`k -n kube-system describe pod 'kube-scheduler-pod-name'` `k -n kube-system logs 'kube-scheduler-pod-name'`
+`k -n kube-system describe pod 'kube-scheduler-pod-name'`
+`k -n kube-system logs 'kube-scheduler-pod-name'`

 Usual errors will relate to not being able to connect to the API server or an incorrect config path, `sudo vim /etc/kubernetes/manifests/kube-scheduler.yaml`

 Key things to check:
 --kubeconfig points to `/etc/kubernetes/scheduler.conf`

 No leftover --master flags pointing to old IPs

 Hostname/IP matches current control plane (controlplaneIP:6443)
 Check cert files are correct

 </details>